warc0s/hdd-failure-rate-ml/README.md

 ## Acknowledgements

 - **Backblaze**: For providing the comprehensive HDD failure dataset.
+You can check it [here](https://www.backblaze.com/cloud-storage/resources/hard-drive-test-data).
 - **Groq**: For facilitating access to Llama 3.1 70B for manufacturer extraction.

 ---